LudoPinelli/comment-box.nvim/README.md

 To draw a titled line, place your cursor on the line of text you want in, then use one of the command/function above.

 **Note**: if the text is too long to fit in the line, _comment-box_ will automatically wrap it for you.
 The first line of text will be in the line, the others will be commented above it.

+***TIP***: If you have the option `comment_style` set to `"block"` or `"auto"`, if selecting multiple lines will only put the first in the titled line, all will be in a common block comment, which can enhance the effect!

 Examples:
 ```lua